-(2) These warrants to purchase common stock are classified as derivative liabilities.
-The fair value of these liabilities (See Note 3 - Fair Value Measurements) is remeasured at the end of every reporting period and the change in fair value is reported in the unaudited condensed consolidated statements of operations as other income (expense).
+(2) Because of the presence of net settlement provisions, these warrants to purchase common stock are classified as derivative liabilities.
+The fair value of these liabilities (see Note 3 - Fair Value Measurements) is remeasured at the end of every reporting period and the change in fair value is reported in the accompanying unaudited condensed consolidated statements of operations as other income (expense).